Last year, I bought a Metro locked Oneplus Nord N30 5G (CPH2513/CPH2515) for $60 during a very slick deal.

 After installation finished, it will require a reboot.
 Now, no more Metro haunted boot splash animation!

-Of course, by now I can’t do as clean as rooted phones are, but it’s a perfect phone for those apps which do not work with rooted or degoogled systems.
+Of course, by now I can’t do as clean as how rooted phones are, but it’s a perfect phone for those apps which do not work on rooted nor degoogled phones.

 On Oneplus Nord N30 5G, the built-in security and privacy protection of stock OxygenOS 14 is good enough for my use case, or threat model, so cheers!